 The tactics you use in your online marketing strategy may shift depending on what goal you want to reach.

-When it comes to using AdWords, however, only one thing should matter about all else.
+When it comes to using Google Ads, however, only one thing should matter about all else.

 That is, of course, your ROI.